bryan-hoang/dnd-notes/notes/beneath-the-sands.md

   - Alphonse learns some things that make him more ostracised
 - Carlos says the map is meant to be confusing, and always shows it's current location as the origin?
-  - THe city might be a path to the underworld
+  - The city might be a path to the underworld